Skip to main content

 The mummy occupies a unique position in horror — it is a monster inseparable from the weight of history itself.
 Where vampires represent undying desire and zombies represent mindless appetite, the mummy embodies the past's refusal to stay buried: ancient love, ancient curses, ancient power reaching across millennia to disrupt the present.
 The mummy brings the force of deep time with it, and that is part of what makes it frightening.

 The mythology draws from genuine history.
 Howard Carter's discovery of Tutankhamun's tomb in 1922 — and the widely reported "curse" that supposedly followed — coincided almost exactly with the birth of mummy horror in cinema.
-Universal's The Mummy (1932), directed by Karl Freund and starring Boris Karloff as the priest Imhotep, wove the real-world Egyptomania of the 1920s into a narrative of forbidden love and resurrection.
+Universal's The Mummy (1932), directed by Karl Freund and starring Boris Karloff as the priest Imhotep, wove the 1920s Egyptomania into a narrative of forbidden love and resurrection.
 Imhotep was buried alive for attempting to raise his beloved princess from the dead using the sacred Scroll of Thoth.
 Revived in the twentieth century, he seeks the reincarnation of his lost love — a cosmic romance stretched across 3,700 years.
+As Grant's 100 American Horror Films notes, the plot is essentially a recasting of Dracula's structure with Middle-Eastern Orientalism added, scripted by John Balderston (who had adapted Dracula for the stage).

 Essential Films